-Throughout the semester you will engaged in learning tasks that exemplify best practices in standards-based instruction in science, mathematics, and social studies with the goal of gaining competence in (1) knowing and presenting accurate content of each discipline, (2) using subject specific pedagogical processes, (3) using best practice instructional strategies for universal access for ALL learners, (4) using formative and summative assessment strategies to support content and learning outcomes, and (5) selecting appropriate digital and other resources to enhance the learning goals for all students.
+Throughout the semester you will be engaged in learning tasks that exemplify best practices in standards-based instruction in science, mathematics, and social studies with the goal of gaining competence in (1) knowing and presenting accurate content of each discipline, (2) using subject specific pedagogical processes, (3) using best practice instructional strategies and elements of universal design for learning (UDL), (4) using formative and summative assessment strategies to support content and learning outcomes, and (5) selecting appropriate digital and other resources to enhance the learning goals for all students.
 You will compile your analysis of these tasks into a course portfolio with 8 entries.
 Models of this assignment will be given in class.